scherma/antfarm/README.md

 - Clone this repository to your sandbox host and execute the *install.sh* script as root.
 - The script requires access to the internet via HTTP, HTTPS and NTP.
 Please ensure this access is available before running the installer.
-- Run install.sh and enter the desired parameters.
+- Run install.sh as root and enter the desired parameters.
 Installation involves compiling libvirt and Suricata from source, and generating Diffie-Hellman parameters.
 Go play outside for a bit.

 ## SETUP